rackerlabs/design-system/_docs/style/spacing.md

 layout: docs
 category: Style
 usage: >
-  Helix spacing system provides a logical set of values and limited application rules to better enable design and developent teams to use spacing deliberately for improved readability and consistency in product.
+  Helix spacing system provides a logical set of values and limited application rules to better enable design and development teams to use spacing deliberately for improved readability and consistency in product.
 status: stable
 resource: true
 last-modified: 2018-03-28